katiez07/HarpPedals/README.md

 Known Bugs:
-- doesn't space the pedals out, so many accidentals at once in the music might create unplayableness
+1. doesn't space the pedals out, so many accidentals at once in the music might create unplayableness
+2. doesn't highlight unplayable stuff in red
+3. doesn't do enharmonics